Gravitational Waves from Hierarchical Triple Systems with Kozai-Lidov Oscillation: Waveform, Spectra and Observability of GWs with KL Oscillations

-In Model AKL1, when the eccentricity is small, the wave form is almost the same as that in a coplanar circular orbit of a triple system.
-When the eccentricity becomes large via KL oscillation, the local feature of the wave form is similar to that of an eccentric binary or in a coplanar eccentric orbit of a triple system.
-As shown in Figs. \ref{fig:inc_observer_hp} and \ref{fig:inc_observer_hc}, the amplitude is modulated randomly because of the oscillation of the eccentricity, which is different from the coplanar eccentric case.
+When the eccentricity becomes large via KL oscillation, the local feature of the waveform is similar to that of an eccentric binary or in a coplanar eccentric orbit of a triple system.
+We show the waveforms for two stages in Figs. \ref{fig:kozaiwaveform_2days_+} and \ref{fig:kozaiwaveform_2days_x}: Middle one is in the period of moderate eccentricity ($e_{\rm in}\approx 0.36$) and the bottom one corresponds to the period during periastron passage of high eccentricity ($e_{\rm in}\approx 0.98$).
+As we will see later, the waveform for the moderate eccentricity can be observed when the strain curve just enters the observable range for LISA, while that for maximum eccentricity can be observed when the strain curve reaches maximum.

+As shown in Figs. \ref{fig:inc_observer_hp} and \ref{fig:inc_observer_hc}, the global feature of the amplitude changes randomly because of the oscillation of the eccentricity, which is different from the coplanar eccentric case.

 For the observer at a different position, we also find the same features.
-The difference appears in the global shape of the wave form.
+The difference appears in the global shape of the waveform.
 We show the examples for the observers at $\iota=45^\circ$ and $\iota=90^\circ$ measured from the initial outer orbital plane in Figs. \ref{fig:inc_observer_hp} and \ref{fig:inc_observer_hc}.